The best products we’ve tested and loved on sale now for Cyber Monday

 Amazon Smart Plug: 48% off

 This smart plug lets you use Alexa voice controls for any outlet in your home.
 You can also schedule when lights, appliances and other devices turn on or switch them on even when you’re out of the house.
-It’s easy to set up, too.
+It’s also easy to set up.

 Sold by Amazon